2 June 2022

 If you have recently started hearing an echo of your own voice: the problem is probably caused by somebody else’s iPad.
 If it happens all evening, it is probably your partner’s iPad.
 If it only happens at some tables, it is probably an opponent’s iPad.
 There is a solution.
 The solution has to be applied to the iPad.
 Please ask the iPad user to look at this page, or to contact RealBridge via support@realbridge.online

-This problem occurs when the iPad has been upgraded to iOS 15.4 or iOS 15.5, and the iPad is one of:
+This problem occurs when the iPad has iOS 15.4 or iOS 15.5, and the iPad is one of:

-If you don’t know which iPad model you have, look in the iPad's Settings: General on the left, About on the right, Model Name on the right.
+If you don’t know which iPad model or iOS version you have, look in the iPad's Settings: General on the left, About on the right, Model Name on the right and Software Version on the right.

-Note: the iPad Pro 11-in doesn not have the echo problem.
+Note: the iPad Pro 11-in does not have the echo problem.

 You will need a headset that has a standard 3.5mm audio jack (or anything else that has one of these jacks).
 That is, the type of plug that has a single circular pin, with a few black stripes on it, like this: